California Spring Events: June | July | August

 - Wildflower blooms continue into early summer in higher elevations and in some years, you'll find them blooming all summer along roadsides in Yosemite and Sequoia.

-- On the other hand, Death Valley has a well-earned reputation as one of the hottest places on earth, with its highest recorded temperate 134 Fahrenheit and annual highs over 120.
+- On the other hand, Death Valley has a well-earned reputation as one of the hottest places on earth, with its highest recorded temperate 134°F and annual highs more than 120.

 - It happens so often there's a name for it: June gloom.
 In early summer, the cloudy "marine layer" hangs around over the coast all day long.
 It can happen even as far south as San Diego and in some years, it continues into July.
 Up in on the north coast, it starts in July and can spill into August.

 - Beaches in Orange and San Diego Counties are susceptible to so-called "red tides" when red-colored algae grow so fast that they "bloom," coloring the water in the process.
 It's unsightly for sure and it's safer to avoid swimming while they're happening.

 - Summer weather is usually dry and nice.
 Check the average temperatures and rainfall

 Places at Their Best in Summer